mstocco/mariostoc.co/content/traininglog/20201004-ironman2021-47weeksout.md

 <!---->
 For the 20 minute warmup, I jogged to the track at Esquimalt High.
 The first effort of 200s had a target of 51 seconds.
 I ran **51.4**, **50.6**, **51.9**, **50.2**, **50.9**, **50.5**, **50.9** and **50.3**; these felt smooth and comfortable.
 The sun came out and it became quite warm.

 After a quick sip of water, the tempo efforts of 3x10 minutes began; my target pace was 5:08/km.
 The first effort was run at **5:08/km**.
-I had a gel while in the recovery time before the 2nd 10 minute rep.  The next 2 reps went by quickly and I found a comfortable rhythm at **5:10/km** for both.
+I had a gel while in the recovery time before the 2nd 10 minute rep.  The next 2 reps went by quickly and I found a comfortably focused rhythm at **5:10/km** for both.

 I felt **really good** with today's execution.